dshanley/contentcamel.io/README.md

 ```

 by running the `npm run deploy` command.

+During the production build, the `htmltest` utility runs over the rendered output.
+More info on [htmltest here](https://github.com/wjdp/htmltest) including the config.

 ## Environment Variables
 This project uses environment variables to handle the CircleCI deployment, as well as the Algolia index.